0Pierce/0Pierce/README.md

 ![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=Full+Stack+Developer;Cat+Enthusiast+😺;Always+Learning+New+Things;Video+Game+Enthusiast+🎮&font=Fira%20Code¢er=true&width=380&height=50)

 I spend most of my time learning and playing around with code.
-My primary interest is building full-stack applications in various languages such as React (JSX/TSX), Java, Kotlin, and C# and others.
+My primary interest is building full-stack applications in various languages such as React (JSX/TSX), Java, Kotlin, C# and others.
 You may find some of my more notable projects below.
 Feel free to check them out!
 I've also made a lot of projects while I was in College.
 They aren't very fancy, but they played an important part in my developer journey.
 For any inquiries or communication, you can contact me at 0pierce.dev@gmail.com.
 Thank you for stopping by!❤️👋

 ## 🤓 Overview:
 Core skills: